Junagadh: Accession by India

 India asserted that Junagadh was not contiguous to Pakistan and, believing that if Junagadh was permitted to accede to Pakistan communal tension already simmering in Gujarat would worsen, refused to accept the nawab's accession to Pakistan.
 The Indian government pointed out that the state was 96% Hindu, and called for a plebiscite to decide the question of accession.
 India cut off supplies of fuel and coal to Junagadh, severed air and postal links, sent troops to the frontier, and occupied the principalities of Mangrol and Babariawad, which had acceded to India.

 Pakistan agreed to discuss a plebiscite, subject to the withdrawal of Indian troops, a condition India rejected.
 On 26 October, the nawab and his family fled to Pakistan following clashes between Junagadhi and Indian troops.

 On 7 November, Junagadh's court, facing collapse, invited the government of India to take over the state's administration.
 The Dewan of Junagadh, Sir Shah Nawaz Bhutto, the father of Zulfiqar Ali Bhutto, decided to invite the Government of India to intervene and wrote a letter to Mr. Buch, the regional commissioner of Saurashtra in the government of India to this effect.

 The government of India rejected the protests of Pakistan and accepted the invitation of the dewan to intervene.
 A plebiscite was conducted in February 1948, but it was not internationally monitored.
-Pakistan claims were not based on the plebiscite but on the logic of the Kashmir annexation, which went almost unanimously in favour of accession to India.
+Pakistan's claims were based on the logic of the Kashmir annexation, and not on the plebiscite, which went almost unanimously in favour of accession to India.
 Junagadh became a part of the Indian state of Saurashtra until 1 November 1956, when Saurashtra became part of Bombay state.
 In 1960, Bombay state was split into the linguistic states of Maharashtra and Gujarat, in which Junagadh was located.

-Pakistan's government has maintained its territorial claim on Junagadh, along with Manavadar and Sir Creek in Gujarat, on its official political map.
+In 2020, Pakistan's government has maintained and revived its territorial claim on Junagadh, along with Manavadar and Sir Creek in Gujarat, on its official political map.